 Ditch the tear-free baby soaps at the store.
 They’re filled with chemicals and preservatives.
-Make your own DIY Homemade Natural Baby Shampoo and Wash.
+Make your own Homemade Natural Baby Shampoo and Wash.

 Did you know that many commercial baby wash and baby shampoo products contain toxic chemicals?
 Yep, it’s true.
 These chemicals include artificial colors, synthetic fragrances and preservatives that can irritate your baby’s skin and may be linked to more serious health issues.